-A Local’s Guide to Visiting the Amalfi Coast
+A Local’s Guide to the Amalfi Coast

 When people imagine Italy, the Amalfi Coast is usually one of the first places that comes to mind.
 With its striking coastline, colorful towns perched atop soaring cliffs, and winding roads leading down to the Mediterranean sea, it has attracted travelers for hundreds of years.